poojakp/Team-Titans-Go/README.md

 4. Many of these individuals are not familiar with traditional authentication systems like email-based logins, creating barriers to accessing mental health applications.

-Our application is addressing all the challenges by provding below functionalities-
+Our application is addressing all the challenges by providing below functionalities-

 **Offline Capabilities Using Dexie.js (IndexedDB)**: The app will utilize **Dexie.js**, a wrapper around **IndexedDB**, to store user data and resources locally on the device.
 This enables the app to work offline, allowing users to access critical mental health resources/services of app without needing an active internet connection.
 For example, a user in a rural community could complete self-assessments and log their mental health progress even when offline.
 When the app detects an internet connection, it syncs the data with the backend for further analysis and follow-up care.